 After 60FPS, Then What?

 Other than that, as long as you’re reaching 60, there is some appeal, in my opinion at least, in having a CPU that has more cores and threads.
-This is especially true if your gaming PC doubles as a work PC.
-With a combination of the R5 1400 and RX 580 or the i5 and the GTX 1060, reaching your standard 60 FPS in modern games, should be simple.
+This is especially true if your gaming PC doubles as a work PC as mine does.
+With a combination of the R5 1600 or the i5 and the GTX 1060, reaching your standard 60 FPS in modern games should be simple.

 DDR4 Memory Kits for AMD Ryzen vs Intel